wrld3d/wrld-example-app/README.md

 ### Optional Steps

+This app uses third-party search service providers to allow users to search for places like caf&eacute;s, restaurants, and bars and have the results show up on the map.
+To enable this, you will to supply the credentials for those services.

-1. Obtain Yelp credentials to enable Yelp search results in the app.
+1. Obtain [Yelp credentials](https://www.yelp.com/developers) to enable Yelp search results in the app.
 Place them in [ApiKey.h](https://github.com/eegeo/eegeo-example-app/blob/master/src/ApiKey.h#L15-L18).
-2. Obtain a GeoNames username to enable GeoNames search results in the app.
+2. Obtain a [GeoNames username](http://www.geonames.org/login) to enable GeoNames search results in the app.
 Place it in [ApiKey.h](https://github.com/eegeo/eegeo-example-app/blob/master/src/ApiKey.h#L21).

 ## Features